Exawind/openturbine/docs/dev_plan.md

 ### Performance

-A key design consideration of OpenTurbine is computational efficiency or performance.
-Both the quantity of work and the efficiency of data should be considered and measured (profiled) during any development effort.
+A key design consideration of `OpenTurbine` is computational efficiency or performance.
+Both the quantity of work and the efficiency of data should be considered and measured (i.e. profiled) during any development effort.
 A modular architecture should support offloading computationally expensive tasks to hardware accelerators or specialized libraries, and support multiple options for doing so depending on user configurations and